liangjie-li/mygit/readme.txt

 test no-ff merge.
 add comment.
 add author.
-this is last second line.
+That is last second line.
-This is also last 2 line.
+That is also last 2 line.